 These visual comforters serve to remind you of the things that matter most; that this situation will always pass.
 They instantly boost your mood when the toxic energies in your workplace threaten to pull you down into their dark vortex.

 If you are constantly at the receiving end of workplace bullying and intimidation, it’s often easy to begin to blame yourself.
 You’ll tend to lose self-esteem and find it difficult to see any redeeming qualities in yourself.
+Bullying in the workplace happens.
+In fact, according to a Forbes article, research from Dr. Judy Blando (University of Phoenix), almost 75% of employees were affected by workplace bullying.

 The truth is that who you really are has nothing to do with the other person’s behavior.